ptl34/Task_6_Elevate/README.md

 ## Check out the report AT Password Security Evaluation Report

-## Check out the Strong,Moderate and weak image to check how thr report generate at passwordmeter.com
+## Check out the Strong,Moderate and weak image to check how the report generate at passwordmeter.com